 Countless elements go into building a successful loss prevention career.
-Each of us evolves through a series of self-discoveries as the many features that make up who we are unfold through clear foresight and occasionally blind ambition as we forge the pieces into the image of leadership and experience that we share with the professional world around us.
+We evolve through a series of self-discoveries as the many features that make up who we are unfold through foresight and occasionally blind ambition as we forge the pieces into the image of leadership that we share with the professional world.

 As our journey progresses, we learn the depths of our skills and abilities, developing our talents through experience and education, and balancing the lessons of ego and humility.
 Through perseverance and hard work, we create opportunities along the way, highlighting the attributes and the potential that compels others to take notice.
 This is the objective of job interview preparation.

 Traditionally, a job interview is viewed as a process in which a potential employee is evaluated by an employer for prospective employment in their company, organization, or firm.
 However, the interview can also be used for evaluating internal candidates as well.
 The process is designed to determine whether the candidate possesses the necessary and/or desired attributes for the role.